jhuckaby/canvas-plus/README.md

 ## Errors

-All filter functions are synchronous, so they do not follow the callback pattern.
+All filter methods are synchronous, so they do not follow the callback pattern.
 So by default all filter methods do not throw (however you can enable this behavior if you want, see below).
 Instead, they set an internal error state which you can query after the fact.
 Example:

 ```js
 canvas.adjust({